Measure ULA: a new tax on LA real estate

 How will this new significant transfer tax affect you?
 Find out.

-Update by Felicia Chang
+Update by Felicia Chang, Head of Wealth Strategy

 7 June 2023